YinHK-gameDev/unity-learn/lighting/Lighting probes/README.md

 - The secondary use of light probes is to provide the lighting information for **static scenery** when that scenery is using **Unity’s LOD system**.

+> When using light probes for either of these two distinct purposes, many of the techniques you need to use are the same.
+It’s important to understand how light probes work so that you can choose where to place your probes in the scene.

 ### ref
 https://docs.unity3d.com/Manual/LightProbes.html